-This Is The Voting History Of All The Major Party Leaders In 2019
+The Eye-Opening Vote History Of All The Major Party Leaders Ahead Of Dec.
+12

 With another general election on the horizon and the nation still in a state of Brexit chaos, who to vote for is puzzling to say the least.
 But the voting history of the party leaders can reveal a lot about their personal beliefs as well as the campaigns their parties are likely to endorse.

 Thankfully, a couple of sites — Public Whip and They Work For You — detail exactly what each MP votes for and against and even the votes they didn't show up for.
 It's worth noting that some stances have to be taken with a pinch of salt.
 When a politician joins a party, more often than not, they are told which way to vote.
 This is known as the party whip.

 Of course, it is possible to rebel against the whip.
 And some politicians do.
 But the data is unable to state whether MPs were told they could vote freely on a particular issue or whether they should stick with the party's beliefs.